 Gardens and Lawns– we can help you with your garden and lawn mowing needs to help keep things tidy and safe.

 To be referred to us for any of these services you must phone MY AGED CARE Gateway on 1800 200 422 or visit www.myagedcare.gov.au

 After a stay in hospital people often need extra help for a short time when they get home.
 The ComPacks service is initiated by social workers or discharge planners while you are still in hospital.

 Our qualified, experienced and accredited case managers provide assessment and case management services to assist a safe and supported return home from hospital for up to six weeks after hospital discharge.
 They can put in place short term services such as domestic assistance, personal care, meal preparation and transport to and from appointments.
 If services are required for a longer period the case manager can transition you from ComPacks into a program that provides the supports you require, subject to availability.

 Please discuss this service with the hospital social worker, either before or during your hospital stay.
 ComPacks is a NSW Health initiative.
 For more information about the ComPacks program visit NSW Health.

 Our Home Care Packages provide services for frail older people who have been assessed by the Aged Care Assessment Team (ACAT) as requiring hostel level care but are able to continue to live in their own homes.
 Support services may include transport, assistance with shopping, meal preparation, personal care and domestic assistance.

 You must be assessed by the Aged Care Assessment Team (ACAT) to assess your eligibility for a Home Care Package.
-You can make a self referral or you can ask your doctor to make a referral to ACAT on your behalf.
-To contact ACAT on the Central Coast, please ring 4304 0700.
-For information on how to connect to your local ACAT if you are out of area, call 1800 200 422.
+You can make a self referral for this assessment by calling MY AGED CARE on 1800 200 422..